Mahmoud-Exp626/Project_3/README.md

-## Instructions for this project are as follows:
+## Instructions for this project are divided into the following sections:

+### Data Visualization Track
+For this track, your group will tell a story using data visualizations.
+Here are the specific requirements:
+* 1. Your project must include visualizations.
+The visualizations can be created with:
+*  Python
+*  JavaScript
+*  A Python or JavaScript visualization library not covered in class
+*

+### Data Engineering Track